ViktoriaMiroshnichenko/slow/README.md

 Calculates the Fibonacci number recursively.
+Calculates the Fibonacci number using a fast iterative method.

 @param i The index of the Fibonacci number to calculate
 @return The calculated Fibonacci number